+Technical evaluation

-Technical evaluation A technical evaluation plan is developed and includes the specific items the bidder is required to provide in the proposal and set evaluation criteria, including minimum specification or performance requirements.
-On receipt of technical bids, ALNG may assemble a team of appropriate subject matter experts (SMEs) including the Senior Marine Advisor to evaluate the technical responses from each of the bidders.
-International Marine Transportation Ltd. (IMT) may be used to vet the vessels as part of the screening process.
+A technical evaluation plan is developed and includes the specific items the bidder is required to provide in the proposal and set evaluation criteria, including minimum specification or performance requirements.

+On receipt of technical bids, ALNG may assemble a team of appropriate subject matter experts (SMEs) including the Marine Specialist to evaluate the technical responses from each of the bidders.

 The bid responses are weighed against set criteria as defined in the technical evaluation plan and collective decision is made on technical acceptability of the bidders response and offered vessel(s).

-Minimum specification requirements The offered vessels technical acceptance is weighed against the minimum specification or performance requirements with any pass/fail criteria being first identified.
+Minimum specification requirements

+The offered vessels technical acceptance is weighed against the minimum specification or performance requirements with any pass/fail criteria being first identified.

 Vessels that fail to meet the identified minimum requirements should be removed from the bid list.

+Contractor Execution Plan

+Evaluation of the Contractor Execution Plan includes evaluation of the Vessel Operator's plan to address the identified gaps from the pre-qualification process.

+Vessel inspections

-Contractor Execution Plan Evaluation of the Contractor Execution Plan includes evaluation of the Vessel Operator's plan to address the identified gaps from the pre-qualification process.
-Vessel inspections Prior to final technical acceptance ALNG may require that the offered vessel(s) are inspected by a qualified inspector to confirm technical suitability, general condition, and onboard SHEMS management.
+Prior to final technical acceptance ALNG may require that the offered vessel(s) are inspected by a qualified inspector to confirm technical suitability, general condition, and onboard SHEMS management.

 To avoid multiple vessel inspections ALNG may elect to only inspect the final vessels offered by the successful bidder, contract award being contingent on satisfactory vessel inspection.

-Reference: Section 3.5, "Vessel Inspections" Vessel inspection gap closure Where required, any issues noted during the vessel inspection should be documented and communicated to the Vessel Operator and any specific terms agreed and written into the final contact.
+Reference: Section 3.5, "Vessel Inspections"

+Vessel inspection gap closure

+Where required, any issues noted during the vessel inspection should be documented and communicated to the Vessel Operator and any specific terms agreed and written into the final contact.

 Where the vessel has been inspected and found unacceptable for technical or SHEMS reasons, the procurement process must be followed.
-Continued

-The Technical Evaluation, Continued

-MESQAC-OV In special circumstances, the Marine Environmental, Safety, and Quality Assurance Criteria for Offshore Vessels (MESQAC-OV) produced by an ALNG stakeholder, may be used by ALNG in the screening process.
-The MESQAC-OV uses a standard methodology to provide offshore vessel operators with an understanding of the marine environmental, safety, and quality assurance expectations of vessels under consideration for ALNG use to promote continuous improvement.

-Vessels not meeting a must criterion as stated in the MESQAC-OV may still be considered for service subject to acceptable mitigation measures agreed to by ALNG, and put in place.
-Where meeting certain of these criteria requires long lead times (for example, dry docking the vessel), a limited waiver period may be granted by ALNG.
-This is upon receipt of written confirmation from the operator that corrective action will be taken at the earliest practical opportunity, and an agreed mitigating procedure is in place.

-OVMSA gap closure and continuousOVMSA element level status (or a status set by ALNG) effective on the date of the Contract award may be agreed and written into the contract terms, together with minimum OVMSA level status (or a status set by ALNG) that should be maintained throughout the contract term.

-Reference: ALNG Master Time Charter Agreement

-The Vessel Operator is encouraged to periodically review and update the OVMSA status striving to maintain continuous improvement.

-ALNG may perform periodic reviews of the Vessel Operator management systems to verify status level and continuous improvement.